Audrey-Smyczek/agathas-apothecary/README.md

 Functions that are marked with a green arrow to the left of the line numbers indicates that the function has a connection to an outside signal that will indicate for the function when to run.

 Comments are marked with '#' at the start of the line, they are bypassed when the code is run.

+There are multiple branches of the Agatha's Apothecary repository.
+The one to use is 'current-main', there were many issues with GitHub over the course of the project which pushed the creation of different branches forward.

 ## Main Gameplay Screen
 <img width="991" alt="Agatha's-Apothecary-Main-Screen" src="https://github.com/Audrey-Smyczek/agathas-apothecary/assets/98111335/8a4a1c9b-bc45-4aaa-b3f1-b4a73c4cf8c3">